Comscore: Campaign measurement

+Comscore Content Measurement

+In 2025, Comscore announced the Comscore Content Measurement (CCM) product, which combines audience insights about streaming and traditional TV content across social, mobile, and desktop.
+The product gives media publishers information about audience segments based on demographic, interests, and content consumption patterns to facilitate distribution deals and programmatic partnerships.

 Criticism

 In 2006, Ben Edelman, a Harvard researcher, alleged that there were cases where Comscore software had been installed on users' computers without their knowledge.
 Comscore admitted that it was in discussion with a spyware firm called DollarRevenue but said that no contract was ever signed, and that once it realized DollarRevenue was distributing Comscore's software, months later, it took steps to prevent the DollarRevenue-distributed software from sending data to Comscore.
 Stanford IT notes that the monitoring software has been bundled with file sharing program iMesh without users being aware of it, although Comscore's relationship with iMesh was short-lived and occurred several years ago.

 In the past, the software forwarded users' internet traffic through Comscore proxy servers, provoking criticism about speed performance.
 As a result, several universities and banks took steps to block the proxy servers.
-In response to these concerns, Comscore no longer uses this technology.

 In June 2010, a warning about Mac Spyware being launched from free applications like screensavers, from security company Intego was reported in the media and implicated VoiceFive, Inc. as the source of certain alleged spyware software.
 VoiceFive, Inc. has become compliant with the EU-U.S. Privacy Shield Framework, the Swiss-U.S. Privacy Shield Framework, as well as the General Data Protection Regulation (GDPR).

 Additionally, noted blogger and angel investor Jason Calacanis claimed that Comscore was running an 'extorting ring' by vastly undercounting publisher traffic numbers and forcing them to pay fees for direct measurement via a tracking pixel.
 Comscore responded to these allegations by offering their direct measurement tracking pixel to long-tail web publishers for free.